jeromeetienne/notes.jetienne.com/_posts/2011-03-21-pacmaze-v0-origin.md

 Everybody joins in the same maze, and they shoot at each other.
 Lets the best win... except that nobody dies because i forgot to code death :)

-To my knowledge, Pacemaze v0 is the first [multi-player first person shooter](http://en.wikipedia.org/wiki/First-person_shooter#Multiplayer) using html5 power with [WebGL](http://en.wikipedia.org/wiki/WebGL) and [WebSockets](http://en.wikipedia.org/wiki/WebSockets).
+To my knowledge, Pacmaze v0 is the first
+[multi-player first person shooter](http://en.wikipedia.org/wiki/First-person_shooter#Multiplayer) using html5 power with [WebGL](http://en.wikipedia.org/wiki/WebGL)
+and [WebSockets](http://en.wikipedia.org/wiki/WebSockets).